Lender review

 Where Michigan First Credit Union's credit bar sits

 Michigan First Credit Union's roughly 620 minimum sits in the good credit range.
-The marker below sets 620 against the four credit tiers and the 620 catalog median.
+Below, that 620 floor is plotted against the four broad credit tiers and the 620 median for the 55 Michigan lenders we track.

 | Michigan First Credit Union | Michigan median* | |